Daferia/walk-haven-scroll/README.md

 ## Gallery

-+ I planned to have a 6 column grid large screen and 1 column on mobile screens
++ I planned to have a 6-column grid large screen and 1 column on mobile screens

-  + on testing the 6 column i found the images were to condensed and caused the grid to look overcrowded.
+  - On testing the 6 columns I found the images were too condensed and caused the grid to look overcrowded.

-  + on the mobile screen with 1 column i found that the gallery seemed a little longer than it needed be.
-Asked family for their input and they agreed.
+  - On the mobile screen with 1 column, I found that the gallery seemed a little longer than it needed to be.
+I asked the family for their input, and they agreed.

-  + result was not what I found was the aim and decided to change it to a 4 column on larger screen and 2 columns on mobile.
+  - The result was not what I found was the aim and decided to change it to a 4 column on a larger screen and 2 columns on mobile.

-  + There was a noticeably better user experience on the molibe view as i was able to position larger height images along each other which allowed for a shorter yet more user friendly experience.
+  - There was a noticeably better user experience on the mobile view as I was able to position larger height images along with each other which allowed for a shorter yet more user-friendly experience.

-  + I chosen to use a masonary type of layout that is fully responsive to any screen size.
+  - When adding the images originally i had to spend a lot of time positioing the images.
+I then chose to use a masonry type of layout that is fully responsive to any screen size.

-  + After adding the images, and getting the correct layout, I noticed thats the load times of the site were too slow.
+  - After adding the images, and getting the correct layout, I noticed that the load times of the site were too slow.

-  + The sizes of the images were on average 3mb each.
+  - The sizes of the images were on average 3mb each.

-  + I decided to compress the images with a site called [iloveimg](https://www.iloveimg.com/resize-image#resize-options,percentage "iloveimg").
-Images were able to be reduced by 88% without it affectibg the quality of the images.
+  - I decided to compress the images with a site called [iloveimg](https://www.iloveimg.com/resize-image#resize-options,percentage "iloveimg").
+Images were able to be reduced by 88% without it affecting the quality of the images.

 ## Form

-+ I wanted to incorporate a modal for a contact form instead of a embebed form on the page.
-When trying to style it it would cause issues when in small viewports.
-As it was a CSS only modal i decided to wait for further learning and possibl add the feature in version 2 of the site.
++ I wanted to incorporate a modal for a contact form instead of an embedded form on the page.
+When trying to style it would cause issues when in small viewports.
+As it was a CSS only modal I decided to wait for further learning and possibly add the feature in version 2 of the site.

 + The form went through a few versions due to the width of the site and the different versions of the form

++ I wanted to remove the labels from the form but after doing some research I could not get a clear answer on the accessibility guidelines as well as a consensus on it.
+I decided to keep the labels on the form and style them as per the Website colour palette.

-## Additonal Testing
+## Additional Testing

 + W3 HTML Validation
 ![W3 HTML Validation](wireframes/w3validatorcheck.png)